What is Wet & Dry Rot? Differences and Treatments

 Can I Treat Dry Rot Myself?

 Dry rot will likely require a professional.
-Unlike wet rot that can be eliminated by finding the source of moisture, dry rot will continue growing even when you’ve dried out the area.
-Dry rot, once it gets going, can feed on the moisture in the wood.
-So as long as you have wood, it has food!
+Unlike wet rot which can be eliminated by finding the source of moisture, dry rot will continue growing even when you’ve dried out the area.
+Once it gets going, dry rot can feed on the moisture in the timber.
+So as long as you have timber, it has food!

 In summary, both wet and dry rot can be destructive, but they’re not the same.